h2oai/sparkling-water/doc/src/site/sphinx/tutorials/secured_flow.rst

 Using SSL to secure H2O Flow
 ============================

-Sparkling Water supports security of H2O Flow user interface.
+Sparkling Water supports the security of the H2O Flow user interface.
 There are two ways how to secure the Flow.

 - Provide the existing Java key store and password.
 - Let Sparkling Water automatically create the necessary files.
-This solution has several limitations which are described bellow.
+This solution has several limitations which are described below.

-Using existing Java keystore
+Using existing Java Keystore
 ----------------------------

 In order to use https correctly, the following two options need to be specified: